X

 Onryo in Noh

 The basic scenario of the Onryo story goes like this.
-First, a traveling priest appears and he meets an incarnation of Onryo.
+First, a traveling priest appears and meets an incarnation of Onryo.

 The power of the dead was still blamed for the many great social upheavals and still is today in Japan.
-In Buddhism, they teach not to attach yourself to anything, anybody.
+In Buddhism, they teach not to attach yourself to anything or anybody.
 When people can let go of their attachment, Onryo would not be born, but it’s doubtful such a day come very soon.

 References